seek4science/seek/tech/install-production.md

           ExpiresDefault "access plus 1 year"
        </LocationMatch>
     </VirtualHost>

+(Notice we are referencing our "seek" alias in the `PassengerRuby` directive.)

 The LocationMatch block tells Apache to serve up the assets (images, CSS, Javascript) with a long expiry time, leading to better performance since these